What is infertility?

 The majority of couples (80-90%) will conceive within the first year of trying.

-Female factors can cause a couple to be infertile 30-40% of the time.
-Female factors include disorders of ovulation as well as diseases of the fallopian tubes.
+- Female factors can cause a couple to be infertile 30-40% of the time.

 The initial consultation with your physician is a thorough review of your history and medical records.
 You will also have a physical exam and possibly an ultrasound will be performed.
 Blood work may also be ordered but testing is individualized and every test is not performed on every person.